liuyehcf/BlogSource/_unposts/Interview.md

     * Lexical Analyzer
     * NFA (Non-Deterministic Finite Automaton) and DFA (Deterministic Finite Automaton)
     * Support several types of grammar analysis algorithm, like, LL1, LALR, LR1
+1. How the operator overloading is achieved?
+    * Each function description can map to a group of implementations, and each implementations has a priority.
+The implementation with higher proirity matches first.
 1. What problems does the tool address?
     * CoreNDS
     * iptables-rules
 1. Autoboxing
+1. Image Pipeline
+    * CentOS offers a image build tool called anaconda, providing a flexible configuration called kickstart for customized settings, incluing the network, disk config, account, and as well as script for more complex configurations.

 ## 2.5 Starrocks